VibroAxe/openhab2-evohome/addons/binding/org.openhab.binding.evohome/README.md

 ### evohome Account

 This thing functions as the bridge between all the other things.
-It contains your credentials and acts like the gateway to the Honeywell web API.
+It contains your credentials and connects to the Honeywell web API.

 ### EvoTouch